ChristopherDavenport/ansible-role-icu/README.md

 ```

 Finally some people may want some less traditional ansi allowances baked into
-the code and this is allowed be
+the code and this is allowed.
+Looking at all the folks in the Higher Education
+Community.

 ```
 icu_ansi_compatibility=False